iszczesniak/cpp/memory/index.md

 temporary materialization.
 We are not returning anything, but pass a reference to an object where we want to have the return value created.
-We need to call a destructor after the variable was constructed (so that the memory is allocated and the destructor called), but a compiler doesn't do it in its implementation.
+We need to call a destructor after the variable was constructed (so that we have the memory allocated, and so that destructor is called right before the main function returns), but a compiler doesn't do it in its implementation.

 ```cpp
 {% include_relative implementation.cc %}